storeness/meteor-postgres/README.md

 ### Installation

-Run the following from a command line.
+Run the following from your command line.

 ```
     meteor add storeness:meteor-postgres